Moroccan Culture and Geography: A Deep Exploration of the Kingdom

 8. Cinema and Landscapes

-ait ben haddou movie location and unesco world heritage
+ait ben haddou movie location and unesco world heritage site

 Morocco’s dramatic scenery has hosted legendary films such as Gladiator, Babel, and Game of Thrones, primarily in the studios of Ouarzazate and the UNESCO-listed Ait Ben Haddou.